Happy Tails | Bella

 Every single animal that comes through our shelter has a story.
 Some are complex, many are sad, but all of them get better the minute they arrive at the Virginia Beach SPCA.
 Bella came to the VBSPCA in July 2020 through our transfer partners in St. Charles Parrish, Louisiana.
 When they found her, she was missing a paw and heartworm positive.
 She needed serious medical care before she could find a home.

-Once Bella arrived at the VBSPCA, our veterinarians determined that she would need to have her back, right leg amputated.
+Once Bella arrived at the VBSPCA, our veterinarians determined that she would need to have her rear right leg amputated.
 After recovering from her heartworm treatment and leg surgery in a foster home, Bella found her forever home with Tricia in December 2020.
 We recently checked in with Tricia to see how Bella is doing now.

 I found Bella on the VBSPCA website.
 I read the description and had to meet her.
 I wasn’t really planning on adopting another dog but something told me that she was going to be hard to resist, and I was right.